Changes in U.S. Hospitalization and Mortality Rates Following Smoking Bans

 Kanaka D. Shetty

-University of Wisconsin - Madison; Institute for the Study of Labor (IZA)
+Professor; National Bureau of Economic Research (NBER); Institute for the Study of Labor (IZA)

 Center for Studying Health System Change

 Stanford University - Center for Primary Care and Outcomes Research; National Bureau of Economic Research (NBER)

 U.S. state and local governments are increasingly restricting smoking in public places.
 This paper analyzes nationally representative databases, including the Nationwide Inpatient Sample, to compare short-term changes in mortality and hospitalization rates in smoking-restricted regions with control regions.
 In contrast with smaller regional studies, we find that workplace bans are not associated with statistically significant short-term declines in mortality or hospital admissions for myocardial infarction or other diseases.
 An analysis simulating smaller studies using subsamples reveals that large short-term increases in myocardial infarction incidence following a workplace ban are as common as the large decreases reported in the published literature.

 Number of Pages in PDF File: 33working papers series

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo3 in 0.548 seconds